Analysis of Multipartite Entanglement Distribution using a Central Quantum-Network Node: Verification of Analytical Expressions for Rate and Fidelity

 \section{Verification of Analytical Expressions for Rate and Fidelity}

-In this appendix, we verify the analytical results for the rate and fidelity of Protocol \ref{prot:factory}, as presented in Section \ref{sec:estimates}, against Monte Carlo simulations of the protocol.
+In this appendix we verify the analytical results for the rate and fidelity of Protocol \ref{prot:factory}, as presented in Section \ref{sec:estimates}, against Monte Carlo simulations of the protocol.
 These simulations have been performed using the quantum-network simulator NetSquid \cite{coopmansNetSquidNETworkSimulator2021} and user-contributed NetSquid snippets \cite{netsquid-magic, netsquid-netconf}.
-The simulation code can be found in the public repository \cite{netsquid-factory}. \\
+The simulation code can be found in the public repository \cite{netsquid-factory}.
 Just like in Section \ref{sec:comparison}, we use $\Delta t = 1$ to make the results independent of specific time scales, each data point is the result of 10,000 simulated executions of the protocol, and error bars represent the standard deviation of the mean.
 Often, the error bars are smaller than the marker size, making them hard to see. \\